GxAditya/Test-Craft/Instructions.md

     Output: The generated test should match the format of the original document, ensuring consistency (e.g., multiple-choice questions, short answer, or essay format as per the input document).

-Instructions:

-    Do not hallucinate or invent additional questions; only generate questions that align with the content and format of the input document.

-    The subjects covered should match those typically found in the exam (e.g., Physics, Chemistry, Mathematics for JEE MAINS or Physics, Chemistry, Biology for NEET).

-    If any clarification is needed about the format or content of the input document, ask for further details before proceeding.